This movie Monday focuses on a new release that I saw the other day.

-I must say that I am so surprised at these ratings as I did enjoy this movie.
+I am very shocked at these ratings as I did enjoy this movie.

-The Belko Experiment opens as a normal day at the office for most of the workers, despite all the Colombian national workers being sent home that morning.
+The Belko Experiment opens as a normal day at the office for most of the American workers, despite all the Colombian workers being sent home that same morning.

 Weird right?
 Well you would think so yet most of the Belko workers turn a blind eye.
 What is also weird is that everyone that works there doesn’t really seem to understand what Belko does as a non-profit company.

 During the opening scenes you get a glimpse at the office life and some of the relationships present – those that are romantic, platonic and those that are more than a little creepy.
-At some point during this normal day at work, the building is shut down from bottom to top, window and door, by an incredible metal system that is impenetrable.
+Then comes the plot.
+The office is shut down from bottom to top, window and door, by an incredibly indestructible metal system.
 From this moment onward mayhem commences…

-More to the point, these aren’t trackers but bombs and the sadistic voice over is blowing people’s heads off if the workers do not follow the orders.
-What follows after this is panic, betrayal and a bunch of gore and violent deaths.
+Moving on from that insanity, these aren’t trackers but bombs and the unknown voice is able to explode the workers heads if they do not follow orders.
+Now with a bunch of people dead comes the panic, betrayal and a bunch of gore and violent deaths.

 Despite the gore, you still find yourself following the plot and being thrilled along the way, like a thriller should do.
-I was on the edge of my seat for some points of this movie and you can’t predict who is going to die and live.
-I did find myself rooting for some characters more than others.
+I was on the edge of my seat for some points of this movie.
+You can’t predict who is going to die and live and you will find yourself rooting for some characters more than others.

-You, the viewer, are left on a cliffhanger wondering what the new voice over means when they say.
+You, the viewer, are left on a cliffhanger wondering what the new unknown means when they say.

-I expect a sequel in the making but considering such low ratings this may not be the case.
+I expect a sequel in the making but considering such low ratings i fear that this may not be the case.

 I actually enjoyed this movie.
 It was refreshing.
-Not the new typical horrros of haunted dolls and houses but a gore horror that has substance, that hooks you and thrills you like it should.
+Not the new typical horrros of haunted dolls and houses but a film with a plot even if there was more gore that I imagined.
+This hooks you and thrills just like it should for its genre.
 The violence did become OTT at points and some parts were predictable but other parts, some character deaths, were shocking.